ubirch/load-tests-sim/README.md

 To run all commands:

 ```shell
 mvn gatling:test
 ```

 To run a specific simulation, run the following command:

 ```shell
 mvn gatling:test -Dgatling.simulationClass=com.ubirch.simulations.SendUPPConstantUsersWithThrottleSimulation
 ```

 At the end of each simulation there's a url you can use to open a report on your browser.

+## Notes

-*Notes*: It is recommended that if you modify your simulations, you also run mvn clean compile, as it is sometime possible that some old version be there.
+1. It is recommended that if you modify your simulations, you also run mvn clean compile, as it is sometime possible that some old version be there.

-You can play with the principal values in the application.conf.
+2. You can play with the principal values in the application.conf.

-An important place where to find info is, of course, <https://gatling.io/docs/2.3/>
+3. An important place where to find info is, of course, <https://gatling.io/docs/2.3/>